 Your next best bet is to delve yourself into the adventurous world of illegal sub-letting.
 Generally, these are weird and sometimes not so weird people renting out their social rental flat, or just a room, to make some extra income.

-Usually this is done illegally because the owner receives welfare from the state and looses this subsidies if the state finds out he or she has an extra income subletting a room.
+Usually, this is done illegally because the owner receives welfare from the state and loses these subsidies if the state finds out he or she has an extra income subletting a room.